Chern Simons invariants in $KK$ theory: -theory with real coefficients

-\begin{dfn}Let $\mathcal{C}$ be the category whose objects are unital tracial $C^*$-algebras and whose morphisms are $C^*$-homomorphisms preserving the trace.
-As assumed in this article, the traces are normalised. \end{dfn} \begin{dfn}\cite{MR3419768}Let $G$ be a Lie groupoid, $A$ and $B$ be two $G$-$C^*$-algebras.
-Equivariant $KK$ theory with real coefficients is defined by $KK_{G,\R}^*(A,B):=\varinjlim_{C\in \mathcal{C}}KK^*_{G}(A,B\otimes C)$.
-Here the groupoid $G$ acts on $C$ trivially. \end{dfn} This definition is justified by the Kunneth formula \begin{prop}Let $M$ be a compact smooth manifold, then \end{prop} \begin{proof} Using the GNS construction, one sees that any traced $C^*$-algebra admits a trace preserving $C^*$-homomorphism into a Von-Neumann algebra factor of type $II$.
-The theorem then follows from the Kunneth formula, and the fact that the natural trace map $K^0(N)\xrightarrow[]{\tau} \R$ is an isomorphism, and that $K^1(N)=0$ if $N$ is a factor of type $II$. \end{proof} \begin{theorem}(Künneth formula) (see for example \cite{MR1656031}) Let $A$ be a separable $C^*$ algebra in the bootstrap category and $B$ any $C^*$-algebra then the following sequences are exact
+\begin{dfn}Let $\mathcal{C}$ be the category whose objects are separable unital $C^*$-algebras endowed with a tracial state and whose morphisms are $*$-morphisms preserving the trace. \end{dfn} \begin{dfn}[\cite{MR3419768}]Let $G$ be a Lie groupoid, and let $A$ and $B$ be two $G$-$C^*$-algebras.
+Equivariant $\KK$-theory with real coefficients is defined by Here the groupoid $G$ acts on $C$ trivially.

+Similarly the equivariant $\KK$-theory with $\R/\Z$ coefficients is defined by \end{dfn} This definition is justified by the Kunneth formula and following proposition. \begin{prop}Let $A$ be a $C^*$-algebra, then the exact sequence in \cref{Morph to exact seq k theory} induces under injective limit the exact sequence \end{prop}